 These guidelines on disability terminology and definitions are taken from "A Pocket Guide On Disability Equity" prepared by Disabled People South Africa (DPSA).

 A disabled parking disc gives you permission to park in allocated disability parking bays and exempts you from parking provisions in certain circumstances.

 If you are the parent, guardian, foster parent or custodian of any child between the ages of 1 year old and 18 years old who needs full-time care because of mental or physical disability, you can get a monthly payment from the government called a Care Dependency Grant.
 The child must need and have permanent home care.

 Sport and Recreation Services aims to promote, coordinate and implement sport development programmes and projects for the disability sport sector in the Western Cape.
 It does this by supporting initiatives that promote the integration of athletes with a disability into mainstream sport.
 In addition, there is also the promotion of structured mass participation in sport for the disabled.
 By doing this, Sport and Recreation Services ensures that there is assistance and monitoring of recognised structures for sport for the disabled.

-If you have a physical or mental disability that makes you unfit to work for longer than 6 months, you can apply for a South African Social Security Agency (SASSA) disability grant.
+If you’re permanently unable to work, or if you are temporarily unable to work for longer than 6 months due to a physical or mental disability, you are eligible to apply for a South African Social Security Agency (SASSA) disability grant.